The Bankrate promise

 Easy to give stock and cryptocurrency

 Stockpile’s biggest hook is the ability to give stock, and you can literally charge stock – or at least a gift card for stock – to your debit card.
-You can buy physical gift cards ranging from $25 to $100, while e-gift cards can be loaded with value from $1 to $2,000.
+You can buy e-gift cards that can be loaded with values from $1 to $200.
 It doesn’t cost any additional fees to purchase gift cards for stock, and the recipient doesn’t pay anything to redeem the gift card.
 More recently, Stockpile had added the ability to give e-gifts of cryptocurrency.

 With physical cards, options include a branded gift card (say, to buy shares of Apple or Disney) or an unbranded one.
-Either way you go, your recipient can buy whichever stock they want – no worries about getting the wrong gift!
-Your recipient can redeem the gift card on Stockpile by setting up an account and buying a stock or stocks.
+Either way you go, your recipient can buy whichever stock they want – no worries about getting the wrong gift.
+Your recipient can redeem the gift card on Stockpile by setting up an account (for a fee) and buying a stock or stocks.
 Then they’re a legitimate stockholder.

 And if you’re giving stock to a child, Stockpile can be a great way to teach them about investing and why it’s valuable to own stock.